mithodin/async-dependency-injection/README.md

 -   `singleton` provides a value which is created once (on first use) and then cached.
 -   `factory` provides a value which is created every time it is used.

-You should be aware that a singleton provider will be called once for every run you start with the runner, so it is a singleton only within the scope of one run.
+You should be aware that a singleton provider will be called once for every runner you create with it, so it is a singleton only within the scope of one runner.

-A container can have many different providers.
+You can also defer providing a dependency.
+In that case, you have to provide it later when you actually run a program using the runner.

 ### 3. Use the runner

+The runner can execute a program that you pass to it.

 ```typescript
 const program = () => {